Confluent A-hypergeometric functions and rapid decay homology cycles: A geometric construction of integral representations

 for $z \in U_z \simeq T$.
 Then $\CK_z \simeq \sho_{U_z}g_z$ and for the dual connection $\CK_z^* \simeq \sho_{U_z}( \frac{1}{g_z})$ of $\CK_z$ we have

 Moreover for any $p \in \ZZ$, by Proposition \ref{RTH} (see also the proof of Theorem \ref{Main} below) the rapid decay homology groups

 associated to the integrable connections $\CK_z^*$ (or to the functions $g_z: T \longrightarrow \CC$) are isomorphic to each other and define a local system $\CH_p^{\rd}$ on $\Omega^{\an}$.
 See \cite{H-R} for the details.
-The following result is essentially due to Hien-Roucairol \cite{H-R}. \begin{theorem} (Hien-Roucairol \cite{H-R}) In the situation as above, for any $p \in \ZZ$ we have an isomorphism
+The following result is essentially due to Hien-Roucairol \cite{H-R}.